gitjuzer/AFP-ENG-2018/System Design Document.md

 White box testing is the testing of the internal workings or code of a software application.
 In contrast, black box or System Testing is the opposite.
 System test involves the external workings of the software from the user's perspective.

+_Different Types of System Testing
+There are more than 50 types of System Testing.
+For an exhaustive list of software testing types click here.
+Below we have listed types of system testing a large software development company would typically use

+1_Usability Testing - Usability Testing mainly focuses on the user's ease to use the application, flexibility in handling controls and ability of the system to meet its objectives

+2_Load Testing - Load Testing is necessary to know that a software solution will perform under real-life loads.

+3_Regression Testing- - Regression Testing involves testing done to make sure none of the changes made over the course of the development process have caused new bugs.
+It also makes sure no old bugs appear from the addition of new software modules over time.

+4_Recovery Testing - Recovery testing is done to demonstrate a software solution is reliable, trustworthy and can successfully recoup from possible crashes.

+5_Migration Testing - Migration testing is done to ensure that the software can be moved from older system infrastructures to current system infrastructures without any issues.

+6_Functional Testing - Also known as functional completeness testing, Functional Testing involves trying to think of any possible missing functions.
+Testers might make a list of additional functionalities that a product could have to improve it during functional testing.

+7_Hardware/Software Testing - IBM refers to Hardware/Software testing as "HW/SW Testing".
+This is when the tester focuses his/her attention on the interactions between the hardware and software during system testing.

 # Project plan

 1. Game Project